lunar/payments-plugin-x-cart/install.md

 ### II.
-Apply SQL patch from the `lunar_sql.sql` file to the store database.
+Apply SQL patch from the `lunar_db_migration.sql` file to the store database.

 ### III.